sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ***Semi-stable*** state<br/>
 system state = up<br/>
 current_owner = none<br/>
-kube_mode = kube_ready
+remote_state = kube_ready

 There is no container running.
 The `systemctl status` would indicate 'waiting for kube deployment'.<br/>

 This state is reached from INIT state, upon `systemctl start`, if set_owner = kube and either of the following is true
   * The fallback is disabled, so it transitons to KUBE_READY state <br/>
   OR
-  * The kube_mode != none, implying kube is either pending deployment or just exited.
+  * The remote_state != none, implying kube is either pending deployment or just exited.
 So even with fallback set, go to KUBE_READY, as kube is most likely ready to deploy.

 The feature remains in this state until
   * kube deploys the container, which transitions it to KUBE_RUNNING state.<br/>